oddbird/css-sandbox/src/layers/explainer.md

 but that's not implemented anywhere.
-In order to achieve all three of the goals above, we propose adding explicit cascade sorting steps for both style attributes and custom layers:
+In order to achieve all three of the goals above, we propose adding explicit cascade sorting steps for both style attributes and custom layers
+(in order of cascade priority, highest to lowest):

 1. Origins & Importance
 2. Encapsulation Context (eg Shadow DOM)